 Helcococcus ovis

-Helcococcus ovis is a catalase-negative, facultatively anaerobic, gram-positive coccus belonging to the Peptostreptococcaceae family.
-Helcococcus are commonly found on the skin and superficial skin wounds of humans.
+Helcococcus ovis is a catalase-negative, facultatively anaerobic, opportunistic, gram-positive coccus belonging to the Peptostreptococcaceae family.

-In 2017, a 7-year-old rooster in California developed valvular vegetative endocarditis, myocarditis and hepatitis resulting from infection with Helcococcus ovis.
+In 2017, a 7-year-old rooster in California developed valvular vegetative endocarditis, myocarditis and hepatitis resulting from infection with H. ovis.
 Prior to this case, Helcococcus was never reported in avian species before.

 Taxonomy